thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

 Charisma is used for getting better prices in shops.

 Now for each role there's a specific assignment of points.
-Let's modify our `data/roles.yaml` to contain the following starting attributes (the name has been included to make it easier to know where to put the attributes):
+We're going to add starting attributes to `data/roles.yaml` an entry would look something like this:

     - name: Archeologist
+      hotkey: a
+      races: hdg
+      genders: mf
+      alignments: ln
       starting_attributes:
         strength: 7
         intelligence: 10